yhong3/3d-missile-command/README.md

 EXTRA CREDIT
 1% Split descending missiles every so often.
-2% Animate missile-missile and missile-city/battery explosions.
+DONE 2% Animate missile-missile and missile-city/battery explosions.
 2% Add periodic spaceships flying through as unusual targets players can shoot DONE..
 2% Track and display score.
 You can choose any scoring scale you want.
 2% When all descending missiles have been exploded or landed, a new level appears.